Indeece/hotel-booking-aggregator/README.md

                               ┌─────────────┴─────────────┐
                               ▼                           ▼
                     ┌───────────────────┐         ┌──────────────┐
                     │ booking-service   │         │notification- │
                     │ (updates status)  │         │  service     │
                     └───────────────────┘         │   :8085      │
                                                   │ + Mailpit    │
                                                   └──────────────┘
 ```

-Everything user-facing goes through the **API Gateway** (Spring Cloud Gateway), which is the only service that understands JWTs.
-Routes are split into public and secured groups: `/api/v1/auth/register`, `/login`, and `/refresh` pass straight through, while everything else — user profile/balance, hotels, bookings — goes through a custom `JwtAuthenticationFilter` first.
+Everything user-facing goes through the **API Gateway**, which is the only service that understands JWTs.
+Routes are split into public and secured groups: `/api/v1/auth/register`, `/login`, and `/refresh` pass straight through, while everything else - user profile/balance, hotels, bookings — goes through a custom `JwtAuthenticationFilter` first.
 The filter validates the token and rewrites the request with two headers, `X-User-Id` and `X-User-Role`; every internal service trusts those headers rather than re-validating tokens itself.
 That keeps auth logic in exactly one place.

-One thing worth knowing if you're testing hotel search directly: `hotel-service`'s own controller allows anonymous `GET` requests for browsing hotels and rooms, but the gateway route for `/api/v1/hotels/**` currently applies the JWT filter to everything, GETs included.
-So browsing hotels through the gateway still requires a token today, even though the service itself doesn't need one — worth splitting into a public/secured route pair the same way auth-service is set up, if anonymous browsing through the gateway matters.

-Everything past the booking step is event-driven. `booking-service` doesn't know or care whether a payment succeeds — it fires an event and moves on. `payment-service` doesn't know or care who needs to be notified — it just reports the outcome.
-That decoupling is the actual point of using Kafka here rather than chaining synchronous calls.

 ## Services